How to Take Passport Photos at Home (2025): Government-Accepted Requirements

 Use the timer option if you’re taking the photo by yourself.

 Don’t try to take a selfie, and don’t use a mirror.
-In a selfie, the distance is not long enough.
-Additionally, it’s impossible to take the photo with a mirror without the camera getting in the picture while maintaining the correct angle.
+The distance is not long enough in a selfie.
+Additionally, it’s impossible to take a photo with a mirror without the camera getting in the picture while maintaining the correct angle.

 Check that you don’t have any automatic filters or face retouching on.

 If you have optical zoom, use it.
-Zoom in so that the subject’s face fills the frame when the photo is taken from a long-enough distance.
+Zoom in so that the subject’s face fills the frame when the photo is taken from a long enough distance.
 Leave room for later cropping.
-You can crop afterward, but you can’t add more to the photo.
+You can crop afterward but can’t add more to the photo.
 You can’t align everything perfectly while taking the photo.
 The passport photo specifications are too strict for that.
 You’ll have to crop the photo later anyway.

 A common mistake is to align the photo with the camera so tightly that there isn’t enough background visible over the subject’s head.